 He has recently attended various composition courses including the first SCBA Composers Course 2018, SoundMine 2018 & 2017, Benslow Music 2018, St. Magnus 2017, and Arts Offstage 2017.
 Through these courses he has studied with Mike Svoboda, Simon Holt, Alasdair Nicholson, Sally Beamish, Wim Henderickx, Diederick Glorieux, Jorrit Tamminga, and the director Peter Thomson.
 His previous teachers include Michael Zev Gordon, Daria Kwiatkowska, Scott Wilson, Howard Skempton, John Woolrich, Michael Finnissy, David Myska, and Andrew Toovey.

 He is currently studying for an M.A. in World Music Studies at Wesleyan University, Middletown, Connecticut, USA.
-He holds degrees from the University of Birmingham, and the Royal Birmingham Conservatoire.
-He also spent a year at the University of Western Ontario on exchange.
+He holds degrees from the University of Birmingham, and the Royal Birmingham Conservatoire, and he has also spent time studying at the University of Western Ontario, Canada, and the National University of Singapore.
 In addition to his studies he was an LSO Soundhub Associate (2017-18), and his piece The Comfort of Strangers, recently received a commendation from the NCEM Composition Competition 2018.